MarcoBlaesing/zeroDepLab/04-m365-sso-lcm.md

     ![Sign out](images/04/m365-prov11.png "Sign out")

-1. Sign out the new employee from Okta, and then close the browser.
+1. Sign out the from Okta, and then close the browser.

 ## Conclusion

-With Okta and Microsoft Office 365 now in sync, we've demystified the art of fast and fuss-free integrations.
-Ready for immediate productivity?
-Check!
-Top-notch security?
-Double-check!
+##  :clap: Congratulations!  :clap: You have successfully configured Lifecycle Management and Single Sign-On to Microsoft Office 365.

+We hope you enjoyed this lab and hope to see you again soon.